Studio-kalavati/Studio-kalavati.github.io/index.md

 For more info, head over to the Sargam-spec [readme](https://github.com/Studio-kalavati/sargam-spec).

-### Bhatkhande notation viewer
+### Bhatkhande notation

-This project is a re-frame project that can reads a composition stored in a the app-db and displays the composition in an HTML5 canvas.
+This project is a re-frame utility that reads a composition stored in a the app-db and displays the composition in an HTML5 canvas.
 It contains utility methods to

 * setup an HTML canvas
 * display separate parts of the composition